3D Printing Post Processing

 Smoothen surfaces and fix imperfections or irregularities associated with the printing process (even out layers, cover seams and bubbles, etc.

 For prototypes: make a plastic part look like the final object it represents, in ter,s of color, texture, etc.

-The idea with these methods is to improve the quality and the texture of the print by removing material.
+The idea with these post processing methods is to improve the quality and the texture of the print by removing material.

 Sanding 3D printed models is very useful in eliminating layer lines and to achieve smoother surfaces.

 This method usually leads to chalkiness and loss of color, therefore it is recommended to follow it with a coat of paint.
 Sanding can be done manually, using sandpaper, or with the help of a handheld electric sander or sanding block.
 Always be careful when sanding to avoid the melting of the material due to mechanical forces.
 You can even cool down the printed object to avoid melting.

 Sandblasting consists of spraying small particles (glass balls, sand, walnut shells…) in order to remove layer lines.
 It’s quick and gives the object a smooth matte finish.
 Results are better when sandblasting solid parts.
 It is not recommended for small or weak objects.
 Thin walls can melt and get damaged.

 Milling can be useful to create geometries that weren’t possible to print.
 For example, drilling holes.
 Parts could also be treated on a 3 or 5 axis milling machine.